Rhon psion: Lock

 The Locks are three powerful sentient machines created by the ancient Ruby Empire.
 They are located at points of disruption in normal spacetime caused by an intersection with Kyle space, which manifests as a great column of light called a "Kyle singularity".
 The ancient technology which created the Locks has been lost, but the Skolian Empire has deduced some of its functioning.
 Their three known remaining Locks are located on the Orbiter space habitat (headquarters of the Skolian military), the planet Raylicon (origin of the Ruby Empire), and on the Onyx platform.

 The psiberweb is crucial to the defence of the Skolian Empire.
 Access and control of the psiberweb is what gives the Skolian Empire its equal strength to the more powerful and more numerous Trader empire.
 Only the Rhon psions have sufficient Kyle Rating to interface with the Locks.
 In exceptional cases Rhon can even receive emotions over big distances (even through space), mostly when they are closely related to the sender.
 Less powerful psions called telops can also access and use the Kyle Web, but cannot construct or maintain it.
 It is possible for a Rhon psion to physically enter psiberspace via a Lock, as the Ruby Pharaoh Dyhianna Selei and her son Taquinil did to escape a Eubian attack on the Orbiter.
 Inexperienced psions suffer potentially fatal headaches upon entering a Lock.
-Dyhianna eventually emerged from psiberspace on a random planet, but Taquinil's whereabouts remain unknown at the time of the novel Catch the Lightning.
+Dyhianna eventually emerges from psiberspace on a random planet, but Taquinil's whereabouts remain unknown at the time of the novel Catch the Lightning.